lucasfurno/docs_en/data-streaming/index.md

 When associating a domain with Data Streaming, the events associated with that domain will be collected and sent to its endpoint.

-To streamline your analysis, you can even filter by *Sampling*.
-Ideal for companies with a large number of domains.

-* **Sampling:** Set the percentage of requests you want to receive from the total of your domains.
+You can also set the percentage of data you want to receive from your Data Streaming through the Sampling option.
+In addition to filtering by sampling, it can also reduce costs of data collection and analysis.

+* **Sampling:**

-  Select the *All Domains* option.
-In the *Sampling* field, enter an integer to obtain the desired percentage.
+  1. Select the *All Domains* option to enable  *Sampling*.
+  2. Enter the number for the percentage of data you want to receive.
+This percentage will return the total data related to all your domains.

+  > When the Sampling option is enabled, you are allowed to add only one Data Streaming.
+If this Data Streaming is disabled, the Add Data Streaming option will be enabled again.

 ---